fluffy-den/pulsar/FEATURES.md

         - Storage
         - Speakers
         - Microphone
-        - Internet
+        - Networking Card
     - GPU ?
-(Or only renderer will use )
+(Or only renderer will use display info on it)

-# 0.1.6 More utility functions
-- Mathematics
-    - Matrix
-    - Vector
-    - Quaternion
-    - Some useful mathematics functions
-- Color
-    - HEXA <=> RGBA
-    - Light color <=> RGBA
-- Sort functions
-- Search functions